Company logo | Codica

 To sum up

 The chicken and egg problem is a common challenge for any online marketplace development platform and on-demand startup, even the biggest names faced it in their early days.
-They succeeded because they were able to bring real market value to the early adopters.
+They succeeded because they brought real market value to the early adopters.

-Each e-commerce website is unique, and so are the challenges it faces, and the solutions that help resolve them.
-For starters, you may use the strategies offered in this article, and over time you will find your way to kickstart your marketplace and attract new users.
+Each ecommerce website is unique, and so are its challenges and the solutions that help resolve them.
+For starters, you may use the strategies offered in this article, and over time, you will find your way to kickstart your marketplace and attract new users.

 Frequently Asked Questions